• Skip to main content

 6. Stir in the natural yoghurt and season to taste.

-Tips for making this easy soup recipe
+Tips for making this spicy carrot soup recipe

 • measure everything out in advance – it makes things a lot easier